top of page

 · Take time to connect with people you care about, even in small ways.

-· Get involved in activities which help others rather than your own personal advancement.
+· Get involved in activities which help others, rather than for your own personal advancement.

 TYPE 3 CHARACTERS IN YOUR ART

-I will speak to writing because I am most familiar with this, but the lessons can be applied to other creative art forms.
+I will speak to writing because I'm most familiar with this, but the lessons can be applied to other creative art forms.

 WHERE MIGHT YOUR CHARACTER START?

 The ‘average’ Type Three individual may start in a place where they are highly concerned with their performance, status, and / or success.
 They are pragmatic and efficient and are likely doing their job well, but are terrified of failure.
 They drive themselves hard to achieve goals because their self-worth depends on it.
-They may compare themselves with others, wanting to be the ‘best’, and may display arrogance and contempt towards others if this self-comparison isn’t favourable.
+They may compare themselves with others and want to be the ‘best’, and they may display arrogance and contempt towards others if this self-comparison isn’t favourable.
 They may be social climbers or workaholics.

 They may be concerned about how others perceive them, and may mould themselves according to others’ expectations and what they feel they need to do to be successful.
 They may constantly promote themselves and try to impress others, coming off as narcissistic and with grandiose notions about themselves and their talents / achievements.
 They may have issues with intimacy and credibility.